Dynamit/referee/README.md

 If you need to setup different paths or configure `referee` further, check the `--help` flag for more information and documentation.

+## Custom Frameworks
+It is possible to generate resource accessors for a custom `.framework` with embedded resources simply by switching the generated code's accessed Bundle.

+By default, all resources will be accessed from the Main Bundle, however, the `--bundle-id com.example.bundle-id` flag allows setting a custom Bundle Identifier.
+This allows you to access resources inside of a custom, third-party framework.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.